Nishika-git/Mini-Project/README.md

 # Mini-Project
-This is my Mini Project based on Photography using HTML &amp; CSS.
+This is my Mini Project based on Photography website using HTML &amp; CSS.